SveltePress/sveltepress/packages/docs-site/src/routes/guide/themes/+page.md

 ## Introduction

-Pass `theme` to sveltepress to use a theme
+Pass `theme` option to sveltepress to use a theme

 Read [Vite plugin options](/reference/vite-plugin-options/) and [Default theme options](/reference/default-theme-options/) for more details